ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/index.rst

 1.4 The Politics of Language
 ----------------------------
 The language we choose to use is inherently political and we are aware of that fact.
-This guide asserts that gender inclusive language is important and pushes for it's inclusion.
-In doing so, we hope to advocate for gender minority inclusion in statisitcs and research.
+This guide asserts that gender inclusive language is important and pushes for its wider use in public health research and dissemination.
+In doing so, we hope to advocate for SGM inclusion in this field.

 However we also recognize that others, particularly those fighting for women's empowerment might choose to use different language to advocate for other groups.
 For example,